TheOneironaut/waha-mcp/README.md

 - **👁️ Presence**: Monitor and set online/typing status
 - **🔄 Real-time Events**: Webhook and WebSocket support for live updates
 - **🎯 MCP Integration**: Full compatibility with MCP clients like Claude Desktop
+- **⏱️ Utility Tools**: Sleep/wait functions for automation workflows and rate limiting

-**Total: 74+ comprehensive WAHA API tools** covering all major WhatsApp functionality!
+**Total: 76+ comprehensive tools** covering all major WhatsApp functionality and automation utilities!

 > **✨ New**: Multi-session support enables managing multiple WhatsApp accounts (personal, business, bots) from a single MCP server.
 Each tool accepts an optional `session` parameter to specify which account to use.